mypan/che/core/commons/che-core-commons-schedule/README.md

 ## How to use
 ### Installation
-There is o couple of steps you need to do before start.
+There is a couple of steps you need to do before start.
 Usually you need to do it once, in target war.

 First: add maven dependency.